 The algebraic Mukai lattice always contains two special classes:

 where $L\subset X$ denotes a line and $\mathop{\mathrm{pr}}:\Db(X)\to \Ku(X)$ is the natural projection functor.
 They generate the primitive positive definite sublattice

 which agrees with the image of the restriction $K_{\mathrm{top}}(\P^5) \to K_{\mathrm{top}}(X)$ followed by projection.
 We think of this primitive sublattice as the choice of a polarization on $\Ku(X)$.
-We will make this precise, since we will see in Proposition \ref{prop:A2} that the central charge of the stability condition constructed in Theorem~\ref{thm:main2} will exactly correspond to this sublattice (see also \cite[Section~1.2]{Kontsevich-Soibelman:stability}).
+We make this precise in Proposition~\ref{prop:A2}: the central charge of the stability condition constructed in Theorem~\ref{thm:main2} exactly corresponds to this sublattice (see also \cite[Section~1.2]{Kontsevich-Soibelman:stability}).
 A first instance of this is given by the following result.

 Let $F(X)$ denote the Fano variety of lines contained in $X$ endowed with the natural polarization $g$ coming from the Pl\"ucker embedding $F(X)\hookrightarrow \mathrm{Gr}(2,6)$.

 \begin{Prop}[{\cite[Proposition~2.3]{AddingtonThomas:CubicFourfolds}}] There exist Hodge isometries